lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ```

 ![](08-EFA_PCA_files/figure-docx/unnamed-chunk-118-1.png)<!-- -->
-The curved curved line and value between TC1 and TC2 illustrates that in the oblique solution the components are allowed to correlate.
+The curved line and value between TC1 and TC2 illustrates that in the oblique solution the components are allowed to correlate.
 There was no such path on the orthogonal figures.
 This is because the rotation required the components to be uncorrelated.

 **An oblique three factor solution**